-Support coordination, which is also referred to as case management, is a waiver service that is provided to all Louisiana Children's Choice (CC) Waiver beneficiaries.
-Support coordination is an organized system by which a support coordinator assists a beneficiary to prioritize and define their personal outcomes and to identify, access, coordinate and monitor appropriate supports and services within a community service network.
+Support coordination, which is also referred to as case management, is a waiver service that is provided to all Louisiana Waiver beneficiaries.
+Support coordination is an organized system by which a support coordinator assists a beneficiary to prioritize and define his/her personal outcomes and to identify, access, coordinate and monitor appropriate supports and services within a community service network.
 Beneficiaries may have multiple service needs and require a variety of community resources.